pansapiens/robosmurfy/README.markdown

 <del>* Prevent double substitution, eg: "This is some excellent prose" => "This smurfily is smurfily some excellent prose" => "This smurfily smurfily is smurfily smurfily some excellent prose".</del>

+* Add "Smurftastic!" and "Smurfilicious!" after some sentences (analysis of the original WebSmurfer required to determine exactly where.
+"Smurftastic!" seems to appear after '' quotes).

 * Further analyse output of the WebSmurfer to match subsititutions and behaviour more closely.